The project is in a healthy, maintained state

 Gem Version Github Actions badge

-Rabarber is a role-based authorization library for Ruby on Rails, primarily designed for use in the web layer of your application but not limited to that.
-It provides a set of tools for managing user roles and defining authorization rules, along with audit logging for enhanced security.
+Rabarber is a role-based authorization library for Ruby on Rails.
+It provides a set of tools for managing user roles and defining authorization rules, supports multi-tenancy and comes with audit logging for enhanced security.

 Example of Usage: